-- Ottawa, March 14th, 2008 The Honourable Peter Van Loan, Leader of the Government in the House of Commons and Minister for Democratic Reform, today announced the appointment of Kevin Page as Canada's first Parliamentary Budget Officer [PBO]. - The appointment fulfills anothe5r commitment made to Canadians during the last election. - "As promised in the Federal Accountability Act, the Parliamentary Budget Officer will provide independent analysis to Canadians on the state of the nation's finances," said Minister Van Loan. - The Parliamentary Budget Officer is an independent officer of the Library of Parliament who reports to the Speakers of both chambers.
+- Ottawa, March 14th, 2008 The Honourable Peter Van Loan, Leader of the Government in the House of Commons and Minister for Democratic Reform, today announced the appointment of Kevin Page as Canada's first Parliamentary Budget Officer [PBO]. - The appointment fulfills another commitment made to Canadians during the last election. - "As promised in the Federal Accountability Act, the Parliamentary Budget Officer will provide independent analysis to Canadians on the state of the nation's finances," said Minister Van Loan.
+"With his expertise in economics, Mr. Page is a fine choice to fill this position." - The Parliamentary Budget Officer is an independent officer of the Library of Parliament who reports to the Speakers of both chambers.
 The position was created through amendments to the Parliament of Canada Act contained in the Federal Accountability Act. - Mr. Page's appointment is effective as of March 25, 2008.